 NYSEG and RG&E will provide updates throughout the event to the general public on their website and social media channels (Facebook and Twitter).
 Customers should also sign up for email alerts, and download the NYSEG or RG&E mobile app to get the most up-to-date information.

 The companies also offer customers the following reminders to prepare for the storm and stay safe if power outages do occur.

 Before a storm strikes:

-- You can use our mobile apps to report and check the status of outages.
+- You can use our new mobile app to report and check the status of outages.
 To download the application, customers should search “AVANGRID” in the Apple or Android app stores and select “NYSEG” or “RG&E”.
 The application is free to download.

-- Sign up for Outage Alerts to receive updates automatically by phone, text, or email as the companies update the status of the restoration process in their area.
+- Sign up for Outage Alerts to receive updates automatically by phone, text, or email as the company updates the status of the restoration process in their area.
 Customers can sign up for outage alerts by visiting here for NYSEG and here for RG&E.